mattpetts/Read-More-Plugin/README.md

 ### Usage

-The CLI command will be default show posts published in the past 30 days.
+The CLI command will by default show posts published in the past 30 days.

 `wp dmg-read-more-search`